 How long does it take to learn another language?

-The most comprehensive research on language learning has been completed by Wayne Thomas & Virginia Collier, professors emeritus, George Mason University.
+The most comprehensive research on language learning has been completed by Wayne Thomas & Virginia Collier, professors emeritus at George Mason University.
 Thomas & Collier studied the language acquisition of 7.5 million English learners over 32 years and across sixteen states.
 In their findings, Thomas & Collier found that the most significant variable in how long it takes to learn English is the amount of formal schooling students have received in their first language.
 They found that it typically takes between 5-9 years to learn another language academically (Thomas & Collier, 1997).
-It takes 5 years or less for students with a solid foundation in their first language and up to 9 years or more for students whose foundational language development was inconsistent.
+It takes five years or less for students with a solid foundation in their first language and up to nine years or more for students whose foundational language development was inconsistent.

-Students in the EL program, part-time TBE and TPI (transitional program of instruction) students, receive support in their English development with the support gradually released as the child acquires English and attains higher levels of English proficiency.
+Students in the EL program, part-time TBE and TPI (transitional program of instruction) students, receive support in their English development, with support gradually released as the child acquires English and attains higher levels of English proficiency.
+Every child is different, and regardless of the type of multilingual program, some students take less than 5 years to acquire English and others take longer.

 How do we know if our ELs are making progress in the English language?